 Click here to apply for a DHP because you have an ongoing shortfall in your rent.
 Any award is on a short term basis while you try to improve your circumstances.

 Click here to apply for a lump sum DHP for help towards a one off housing cost, for example costs associated with moving house.

 Extra bedroom allowance

-An extra bedroom allowance can be claimed if you have a disabled child who is in receipt of the care component of Disability Living Allowance payable at the highest or middle rate; and this child is unable to share a bedroom with another child, who they would otherwise be treated as sharing with, in accordance with the rules stipulated below.
+An extra bedroom allowance can be awarded if you have a disabled child who is receiving the care part of Disability Living Allowance at the highest or middle rate.
+And this child is unable to share a bedroom with another child, who they would normally be treated as sharing with.
 Click here to apply.

-An extra bedroom allowance can be claimed if you, your partner or any member of your household needs regular overnight care from someone who does not normally live with you.
-You, your partner or any member of your household must be in receipt of Attendance Allowance, the care component of Disability Living Allowance at the highest or middle rate, either rate of the daily living component of Personal Independence Payment, Armed Forces Independence Payment or provide evidence that regular overnight care is required.
+An extra bedroom allowance can be awarded if you, your partner or any member of your household needs regular overnight care from someone who doesn't normally live with you.
+You, your partner or any member of your household must be receiving Attendance Allowance, the care part of Disability Living Allowance at the highest or middle rate, either rate of the daily living part of Personal Independence Payment, Armed Forces Independence Payment or provide evidence that regular overnight care is required.
 Click here to apply.